President Trump Signs Executive Action To Cease Family Separations

 — POLITICO (@politico) June 20, 2018

 Aside from White House staff, even the U.S. Immigration and Customs Enforcement legal team was reportedly not informed of the major policy shift.
-A former DHS official told Politico that “It sounds like they blindsided everybody.”
+A former DHS official told Politico that “it sounds like they blindsided everybody.”

 Secretary Nielsen and other officials from the Justice Department apparently went to work drafting the order early Wednesday morning.
 The contents of it would basically provide that immigrant families would not be separated by the Department of Homeland Security, as well as a provision to find housing for these individuals due to facilities being at capacity at the moment.